RicardoJBarrios/kuoki/packages/environment-angular/README.md

 ## About The Project

-This library provides wrappers for managing environment properties in Angular applications using the [`@kuoki/environment`](https://ricardojbarrios.github.io/kuoki/environment/) library, as well as additional tools such as decorators and guards.
+This library provides wrappers for managing environment properties in Angular applications using the [`@kuoki/environment`](https://ricardojbarrios.github.io/kuoki/environment/) library, as well as additional tools such as decorators, pipes and guards.

 ## Getting Started